214

 • Granular Activated Carbon (GAC) filtration and post-filter treatment

-• Fluoridation and disinfection
+• Fluoridation

 The GAC systems are particularly effective in addressing seasonal taste and odor issues caused by summer algae blooms.
-With these upgrades, the Lawton Valley and Station 1 became the first advanced treatment plants in Rhode Island to incorporate such processes, ensuring safe, high-quality drinking water for the Newport community well into the future.
+With these upgrades, Lawton Valley and Station 1 became the first advanced treatment plants in Rhode Island to incorporate such processes, ensuring safe, high-quality drinking water for the Newport community well into the future.

 Quick Facts